The Three Kings: History

 Cornelius wrote his first version of the German hymn "Die Könige" in 1856 as part of Weihnachtslieder, Op.
 8, for a solo voice and piano.
 This first setting of the text, which does not cite Nicolai's hymn, was published posthumously in 1905 and remained relatively unknown.
 In 1859 he composed a completely new version again for soloist and piano, using the 16th-century chorale "Wie schön leuchtet der Morgenstern" ("How Brightly Shines the Morning Star") by Philipp Nicolai in the piano accompaniment after a suggestion from Franz Liszt.
 This version was again revised in 1870 before publication.

+Publication

-The hymn was originally translated in 1916 by W. G. Rothery.
-The more commonly used translation, including references to the Magi being from Persian lands, was made in 1928 by H.N.
+The hymn was originally translated into English in 1916 by W. G. Rothery, as "Three Kings had journey'd from lands afar", and published in Carols Old and Carols New.

+A more commonly used English translation, including references to the Magi being from Persian lands, was made in 1928 by H.N.
 Bate for the "Oxford Book of Carols".
-The original piano accompaniment by Cornelius was transcribed various times for choir, among them by the organist at Worcester Cathedral, Ivor Atkins, in 1957.
+The original piano accompaniment by Cornelius was transcribed various times for choir, notably in the 1957 arrangement for solo voice and choir by Ivor Atkins, organist at Worcester Cathedral.
+This version was included in the first volume of the popular 1961 collection compiled by David Willcocks and Reginald Jacques, Carols for Choirs.

 Another arrangement for choir a cappella for five to eight voices was written by Clytus Gottwald in 2011.

-Other publications

 "The Three Kings" was included in a Nick Hern Books adapted publication of Charles Dickens' A Christmas Carol.
 In 2016, the carol was included by the head of chapel music at Winchester College, Malcolm Archer, in the 2016 publication of the Carols Ancient and Modern" hymnal.